bonniepeng2002/Bloomi/BLOOMI-LOG.md

     - I was so scared this wasn't ever going to work lol!
     - after adding a new plant, list of plants refresh
     - loads plant image onto the small cardview from database
+- When any plant is clicked in garden, all of the plant's data from database is passed into the PlantCardView Activity
+    - image, nickname, type, other notes

 ## TODO:
 - make is so that the nicknames are unique